ComputeHalacha/JewishCalendar/README.md

 There are three Visual Studio solutions containing a total of 7 projects:

-1. \JewishCalendar\JewishCalendar.csproj - creates JewishCalendar.dll.
+1. *\JewishCalendar\JewishCalendar.csproj* - creates JewishCalendar.dll.
 Contains the heart of the Jewish Calendar .NET library
-2. \JewishDatePicker\JewishDatePicker.cs - creates JewishDatePicker.dll.
+2. *\JewishDatePicker\JewishDatePicker.cs* - creates JewishDatePicker.dll.
 This is a windows forms control for picking Jewish dates (Similar to the regular DateTimePicker control.)
-3. \Luach\Luach.csproj - Creates Luach.exe.
-A watered down version of the Luach Project application.
+3. *\Luach\Luach.csproj - Creates Luach.exe* - A watered down version of the Luach Project application.
 Is included mainly to demonstrate how to use the JewishCalendar objects.
-4. \LuachMobile\LuachMobile\LuachMobile.jsproj - Contains both the Jewish Calendar Javascript library and "The Luach Project" Cordova mobile app project.
+4. *\LuachMobile\LuachMobile\LuachMobile.jsproj* - Contains both the Jewish Calendar Javascript library and "The Luach Project" Cordova mobile app project.
-5. \LuachProject\LuachProject\LuachProject.csproj - Creates LuachProject.exe.
+5. *\LuachProject\LuachProject\LuachProject.csproj* - Creates LuachProject.exe.
 This is the main "Luach Project" Windows application with the full functionality.
-6. \LuachProject\OmerReminders\OmerReminders.vbproj - Creates OmerReminder.exe.
+6. *\LuachProject\OmerReminders\OmerReminders.vbproj* - Creates OmerReminder.exe.
 This Windows application creates daily Windows tasks and Outlook reminders to count Sefira.
 The code was written in vb.net for some reason.
 7. \LuachProject\SetupLuachProject\SetupLuachProject.vdproj - This is a Visual studio installer project for The Luach Project .NET application.